nfischer/rainbows-lang/README.md

 ## Soon to come

- - A CLI type inferencer and interpreter (so you can run real scripts!)
  - The ability to hook into npm modules
- - Adjustable color schemes (as a language feature!)
  - Alternatives for colorblindness and accessibility
  - Object orientation and custom types
- - A Vim filetype plugin to help you develop using Rainbows
- - Types for expressions will be shown by highlighting the surrounding brackets in the appropriate color
+ - Types for expressions will be shown by highlighting the surrounding parentheses in the appropriate color

 ## Contributing (help is appreciated!)

-The best way you can contribute right now is to help think of scenarios where Rainbows shines!
+The best way you can contribute right now is to help think of examples where Rainbows shines!
 If you have a short code snippet you think Rainbows would help make more readable, feel free to suggest it an issue or send a PR against [the examples list](src/rb-examples.js).